 2. Branding and Recognition

-Marketing and advertising is all about the brand.
+Marketing and advertising are all about the brand.
 Consistent, attractive branding can be the “holy grail” when it comes to successfully starting a new business.
 If customers associate your brand with a specific product or service, they’ll come to you first.
-With the right branding, you have a better chance at beating out your big name competitors.
+With the right branding, you have a better chance of beating out your big-name competitors.